 Solid waste collection in the unincorporated areas of Spokane County is provided to residents and businesses by four private collection companies that operate under certificates issued by the WUTC.
 The certificate provides each collection company with an exclusive collection franchise within a specified geographic area.
-The four collection firms are indicated in Table CF-29.
+The four collection firms are indicated in the table below.

-Table CF-30 - Certified Haulers
+Table CF-29 - Certified Haulers